MCO Hits Market Capitalization of $251.01 Million (MCO)

-MCO (MCO) traded flat against the dollar during the 24 hour period ending at 21:00 PM ET on May 2nd.
-Over the last seven days, MCO has traded flat against the dollar.
-MCO has a market capitalization of $251.01 million and approximately $1.41 million worth of MCO was traded on exchanges in the last day.
-One MCO coin can now be bought for $15.89 or 0.00031404 BTC on major exchanges.
+MCO (MCO) traded flat against the U.S. dollar during the 1-day period ending at 11:00 AM ET on May 9th.
+During the last seven days, MCO has traded flat against the U.S. dollar.
+MCO has a market capitalization of $251.01 million and approximately $1.41 million worth of MCO was traded on exchanges in the last 24 hours.
+One MCO coin can now be purchased for $15.89 or 0.00031404 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.